komrad36/LATCH/README.md

  This implementation outperforms the reference implementation by 800% single-threaded or 3200% multi-threaded (!) while exactly matching the reference implementation's output and capabilities.

+ If you do not have AVX2, uncomment the '#define NO_AVX2_PLEASE' in LATCH.h to route the code through non-AVX2 isntructions.
+NOTE THAT THIS IS ABOUT 50% SLOWER.
+ A processor with full AVX2 support is highly recommended.

  All functionality is contained in the file LATCH.h.
  'main.cpp' is simply a sample test harness with example usage and